 Social charges are based on a fixed percentage of the auto-entrepreneur’s turnover.
 22% for services (consultants, programming, teaching, bed and breakfast) and 12.8% for trade (gites, ecommerce, shops) .
 Expenses cannot be claimed for, but have to be recorded.
 Income taxes can be paid up-front, by paying an extra fixed percentage of their turnover.
 This option is called impôt libératoire (2.2% for profession liberale and 1% for trade).

-Since 1st January 2019, all micro entrepreneurs are entitled to some social charges exoneration called ACRE for their 1st year in business.
+In 2019, all new micro entrepreneurs were automatcially entitled to some social charges exoneration called ACRE for their 1st year in business.
 ACRE stands for Aides aux Créateurs et Repreneurs d'Entreprises.
-For your 1st three trimesters in business, you will be paying 5.5% for services and 3.2% for trade (gites, shops, ecommerce).
-If you chose this option, your social charges will therefore be lower up to 30KE of income.
+For your 1st three trimesters in business, you were paying 5.5% for services and 3.2% for trade (gites, shops, ecommerce).
 Find out more about how ACRE works here.

 Auto-entrepreneurs / micro entrepreneurs are liable to other taxes, including Contribution Foncière des Entreprises (CFE) and Contribution à la Formation Professionnelle (CFP 0.2% for profession liberale and 0.1% % for trade).
 Auto-entrepreneurs are currently exempt of CFE, but talks are currently under way and it may end up being charged as an extra set percentage turnover.